Standard of Care Analysis

 What attorneys receive

-Deviation memorandum
+Deviation Memorandum

 Clear deviation statements supported by chronology anchors and disciplined clinical reasoning.